processone/docs.ejabberd.im/content/admin/installation.md

 - [Install ejabberd on Windows 7 using Docker Toolbox](https://www.process-one.net/blog/install-ejabberd-on-windows-7-using-docker-toolbox/)

-For bug reports and improvement suggestions, if you use the `ejabberd/ecs` docker image please go to the [docker-ejabberd GitHub Issues](https://github.com/processone/docker-ejabberd/issues), if using the container image from github please go to the [ejabberd GitHub Issues](https://github.com/processone/ejabberd/issues?q=is%3Aopen+is%3Aissue+label%3APackaging%3AContainer)
+For bug reports and improvement suggestions, if you use the `"ecs"` container image please go to the [docker-ejabberd GitHub Issues](https://github.com/processone/docker-ejabberd/issues), if using the `"ejabberd"` container image from github please go to the [ejabberd GitHub Issues](https://github.com/processone/ejabberd/issues?q=is%3Aopen+is%3Aissue+label%3APackaging%3AContainer)

 # Homebrew